 Sources: *National Center for Education Statistics (NCES); School websites

 Consider these points when choosing a school:

-- A program that is accredited by the Commission on Dental Accreditation of the American Dental Association will ensure readiness of program graduates.
+- Students should make sure that the school is accredited by the Commission on Dental Accreditation (CODA), which is a part of the American Dental Association.

 - Students may want to look for schools that have on-campus dental or orthodontic clinics.

 - Some certificate programs can be applied to the completion of an associate's degree, which may be important to students who eventually wish to continue their education.

 - Some schools offer their dental assistant programs through distance learning, allowing students who live far from campus to consider studying without relocating.

 Undergraduate certificate programs in dental assisting provide students with career-focused training and preparation for certification exams in the states where it is required.
 Even in states where dental assistants do not need to be certified, passing the exam to earn the Certified Dental Assistant (CDA) designation or the Certified Orthodontic Assistant (COA) designation can improve job prospects.
 Topics covered in these programs include the chair-side procedures for orthodontics or dentistry, infectious materials control, office management assistance and X-ray handling.